Mik3Rizzo/alphabot2-ros2/docs/README.md

 source /path_to_your_ros_ws/install/local_setup.bash
 ```

-Plug an additional external network adapter and setup it as a WiFi Access Point.
+Plug an additional external network adapter and setup it as a WiFi Access Point to easily SSH into the RPi4.
 Please follow [this guide](https://gist.github.com/ExtremeGTX/ea1d1c12dde8261b263ab2fead983dc8) and also these additional tricks:
 - put ```optional: true``` for wlan0 in 50-cloud-init.yaml to prevent endless booting time.
 - don't put ```After=network-online.target``` and ```Wants=network-online.target```